rmin2000/WaDiff/README.md

 ```
 Note that the ```--image_path``` indicates where you save watermarked images, which should be consistent with the ```--output_path``` specified in Step 3.

+The code for stable diffusion is not finished yet.

 ### Citation
 ```
 @article{min2024watermark,